 Table 1 describes the relevant subsamples and the matching quality.
-Overall, the treatment group of mothers who took up Minijobs after birth was on average younger at birth, had lower pre-birth earnings, longer tenure with their employer, and less pre-birth unemployment experience compared to the control groups.
-Mothers with Minijobs were also more likely to have vocational training, less likely to have higher education, and worked in smaller establishments pre-birth than the control groups.
+Overall, mothers who took up Minijobs after birth were on average younger at birth, had lower pre-birth earnings, longer tenure with their employer, and less pre-birth unemployment experience compared to the control groups. with the Minijobbers were also more likely to have vocational training, less likely to have higher education, and worked in smaller establishments pre-birth than the control groups.
 While we find significant differences in these characteristics in the raw data, the significant differences disappear after we apply the propensity score matching.
-In section 4.4, we draw on auxiliary survey data to show that we also do not find differences in other dimensions such as household composition or individual attitudes, which we cannot observe in social security records.
-In each of the comparison groups, our matching procedure finds appropriate matching partners for nearly all treatment observations.
-Figures A.2-A.3 in the appendix depict the distribution of propensity scores and show that common support is not a concern.
+It is not obvious that any one of the three control groups (regular employees, low-paid regular employees, and non-employed) is most similar to Minijobbers in terms of unbalanced characteristics.
+In section 4.4, we draw on auxiliary survey data to show that we also do not find differences in other dimensions such as household composition or individual attitudes, which we cannot observe in social security records (cf. Figure A.5).
+In each of the comparison groups, our matching procedure finds appropriate matching partners for nearly all Minijob observations.